christopheraue/m-ruby-concurrently/guides/Troubleshooting.md

 Unicorns!
 ```

-This time, the root evaluation does await something, namely the end of a one
+This time, the main evaluation does await something, namely the end of a one
 second time frame.
 Because of this, the evaluation of the `concurrently` block
 is indeed started and immediately waits for two seconds.
 After one second the
-root evaluation is resumed and exits.
+main evaluation is resumed and exits.
 The `concurrently` block is never awoken
 again from its now eternal beauty sleep.

 ## A call is blocking the entire execution.